Astroner/macros/README.md

 #include "test2.c"

 RUN_TESTS(test1, test2)

+// stdout:
+// Describing 'test1'
+//     it works
+//
+// Describing 'test2'
+//     it works
 ```
 To run multiple test files at once, you need to define **MULTI_TEST** before including [tests.h](https://raw.githubusercontent.com/Astroner/macros/master/tests.h), then you can include different test files and at the end you can use macro **RUN_TESTS** with test identifiers to run tests.